 Brian Rice, Partnerships Chair

 With more than 20+ years of experience with Procter & Gamble, The Coca-Cola Company, and Bristol-Myers Squibb, Brian has led the design and creative communications on a regional and global level for several of the world’s most valuable, trusted, and iconic brands.
 Today, Brian serves as the Senior Director of Design & Package Innovation for Georgia-Pacific, headquartered in Atlanta.
-As head of design, Brian is responsible for overseeing best practice and capability development in many areas of design for company’s consumer brands.
+As head of design, Brian is responsible for overseeing best practice and capability development in many areas of design for the company’s consumer brands.
 Brian holds a BS degree with honors in Graphic Design and Management from Florida A&M University, where he currently sits on the advisory board for the School of Journalism and Graphic Communications.
 Brian often mentors emerging designers and youth who have an interest in design related careers and looks forward to working with the local design community in Atlanta!

 Pauline Pellicer, Membership Co-Chair